The safe operation of scooters help provide an important transportation device for the campus community. This website provides information on:

 - Scooters must be operated in a safe manner and may be subject to citations if operated in manner determined to be reckless.

 - Scooters should be parked at bike racks or in designated scooter parking spaces/areas only.

-- There is a $150 impound fee for scooters.
-A scooter parked in the following locations may be impounded:
+- There is a $150 impound fee for scooters parked in the following ways:

 - There is no charging of commercial scooters on campus.

 - Scooter access is limited on home football game days and may be limited during other large scale events.

 - Scooters can provide an important tool especially in bridging the last mile of commutes to campus.
 For the university community to profit from this benefit requires the safe operation and parking of all scooters on campus.

 - Scooters should be operated at a low speed on campus at all times.
 Campus has very heavy pedestrian traffic, so it is imperative to operate slowly and always yield the right of way to pedestrians.

 - Scooters are responsible for following all the rules of the road.
 This includes, but is not limited to, stopping at stop signs and stop lights, yielding, and following the speed limit.